austinengel17/ReportingBackend/README.md

 # How The System Works

-- The whole working system is under the `src` folder in this repository, only this `ReportingBackend` and `keycloak configuration` have useful items for the reporting system.
-The other repositories are junk created by accident. (double check before deleting, keycloak is not yet connected to this system do not delete that).
+- The whole working system is under the `src` folder in this repository, only this `ReportingBackend` and `keycloak configuration` have useful items for the reporting system. keycloak is not yet connected to this system.
 - `send.js` and `receive.js` in `SubProcesses` folder (this is under src directory):
     - `node ./SubProcesses/send` will send messages to the message queue (2 queues: inventory and guestinfo).
 Ctrl c to terminate after it sends.

     - `receive.js` starts when the whole system starts.
-        - listens the whole time system runs for new messages on the queue.
+        - listens the whole time system is running for new messages on the queue.
         - when new messages on queue, receive pulls these messages off the queue.
 It then sends the JSON object to the `insert.js` module.
     - `insert.js` gets the JSON object from receive.js and inserts it into the mongoDB database.
       -Inserted into two collections: `inventory` and `guestinfo`.